souravs17031999/CCP-AWS-CLFC01/README.md

 - 5x faster than mysql, 3x faster than postgresql
 - Amazon Aurora provides built-in security, continuous backups, serverless compute, up to 15 read replicas, automated multi-Region replication

+### AWS RDS VS AURORA
+- If the read workload can’t afford high replication lag and requires more than five read replicas, Aurora PostgreSQL is a better choice.
+If replication lag is acceptable from seconds to minutes and up to five replicas are enough for your read workload, Amazon RDS for PostgreSQL is a better choice.
+- If your business requirements need quick database crash recovery, Aurora PostgreSQL is a better choice.
+If crash recovery time isn’t a major concern, Amazon RDS for PostgreSQL is a viable choice.
+- If your database workload reaches the Amazon RDS max limit of 80,000 IOPS, and it requires additional IOPS, Aurora PostgreSQL is the preferred database solution.
+- Amazon RDS for PostgreSQL offers more instance types so you can choose the appropriate size for your workload.
+If your database workload requires a smaller instance class that isn’t available with Aurora PostgreSQL, Amazon RDS for PostgreSQL is a better choice.

 **DYNAMODB**
 - Fast, flexible NoSQL database service for single-digit millisecond performance at any scale
 - Create data schemas and tables in DynamoDB using sample data model templates and datasets available in NoSQL Workbench.